sarumu2421/medication-management-app/README.md

-# Medication Management
+# Medication Manager

 Application that helps users manage medication schedules and receive real-time alerts for potential drug interactions using FDA data.

+This webpage is hosted here (https://medication-manag3r.onrender.com/).

 What Does It Do?
 - Add medications with a time to take them